TELE1

 TELE1 is a news channel that started broadcasting on January 9, 2017.
 Its editor-in-chief is Merdan Yanardağ.
 Due to the delay in RTÜK approval, it started using the TELE1 logo instead of the "Kültür Türk" logo on February 4, 2017.

+Trustee Scandal

+Due to political polarization in Turkey, Tele1 has been one of the most-watched anti-government television channels.
+However, in October 2025, the Istanbul Chief Public Prosecutor’s Office appointed a trustee to TELE1.